-As previously mentioned, the Nutrient Profile is only a list about quantities, you must further evaluate dog food nutrition by understanding the guaranteed dog food analysis on the label and looking for good quality digestible ingredients.
-In order for your Miniature Schnauzer to truly benefit from his dog food his digestive system must be able to process it.
+Keep in mind, the Nutrient Profile is only a list about quantities, you must further evaluate dog food nutrition by understanding the Guaranteed Analysis on the dog food label and ensuring the food contains good quality digestible ingredients.
+Remember, in order for your Miniature Schnauzer to truly benefit from his dog food his digestive system must be able to process it.

 Calcium is an important mineral for dogs.
-It is needed to maintain strong healthy bones and teeth.
+It is needed for them to maintain strong healthy bones and teeth.
 If you are feeding your dog a homemade diet and need to a calcium supplement, here is and easy way to do it:

-Instead of tossing eggshells in the trash, use them to prepare a calcium supplement for your dog.
+Instead of tossing out eggshells in the trash, why notuse them to prepare a calcium supplement for your dog.

-- Wash empty eggshells in warm water and lay them out on a paper towel to dry.
+1. Wash: Wash empty eggshells in warm water and lay them out on a paper towel to dry.
 Do not remove the membrane because it contains important nutrients for the joints which helps arthritis (note: Use certified organic eggs, if possible).

-2. Dry: Once the eggshells have dried, put the broken pieces onto a cookie sheet or pie pan and bake in the over for 15 minutes at 300 degrees.
-This will help sterilize them and make them extra brittle fro the next step, grinding.
+2. Dry: Once the eggshells have dried, put the broken pieces onto a cookie sheet or pie pan and bake in the oven for 15 minutes at 300 degrees.
+This will help sterilize the eggshells and make them extra brittle for the next step; grinding.

-- Grind the shells into a fine powder.
+3. Grind: Grind the shells into a fine powder.
 Using a food processor or coffee grinder makes this step easy.
-But you can put the pieces in a plastic bag and use a rolling pin to grind them.
+But you can put the pieces in a plastic bag and use a rolling pin to crush them as well.
 Just be sure there are no gritty pieces.

-- Put powdered eggshells in a small glass jar and store in the refrigerator.
+4. Store: Put the powdered eggshells into a small glass jar and store it in the refrigerator.

-*** As always, seek advice from your Veterinarian before adding any supplements or change your dog's diet.
+*** As always, seek advice from your Veterinarian before adding any supplements or changing your dog's diet.